happypeter/LGCB/book/vim_start.md

 layout: book
 title: Getting Started
 ---
-the book text will serve as background knowledge of these screencasts, of course I am free to add any thing I think fits.
+The book text will serve as background knowledge of these screencasts, of course I am free to add anything that I think fits.

 So let's get started.
 Launch vim!